Skip to content

 Whenever you create a new linkup session, either for a local environment or for a preview environment, you will receive a unique linkup session name, which is a subdomain of your linkup domain.

 For example, linkup start might give you a slim-gecko.example.com (local environment) subdomain.
-Or linkup preview might give you xyz123.example.com (preview environment) subdomain.
+Or linkup sessions create-preview might give you xyz123.example.com (preview environment) subdomain.

 This linkup session name will be used to identify all of the requests that belong to that session.